igorkulman/coding-journal/content/post/2019-11-20-faster-way-to-download-and-install-xcode/index.md

 ### Forget Mac App Store, use Apple Developer Portal

 Installing Xcode from the Mac App Store might seem like a convenient way to do so but it is too slow and inflexible.
-You cannot use the Mac App Store to install multiple version of Xcode at the same time if you need them, like when testing with a Xcode beta for an upcoming iOS release and download from the Mac App Store is incredibly slow.
+You cannot use the Mac App Store to install multiple version of Xcode at the same time if you need them, like when testing with a Xcode beta for an upcoming iOS release.
+Download from the Mac App Store is incredibly slow and sometimes not even available for days after release (like 11.2.1).

 The place to go is the [Apple Developer Portal](https://developer.apple.com/download/) where you can find all the Xcode versions, including the betas.